-What if I told you there was a way by which you can easily get yourself at the top of the engines, even if they have better content, design and SEO strategy.
+What if I told you there is an easy way to get yourself at the top of the search engines, even if your competitors have better content, design, and SEO strategy.

-That’s not the issue however, as this trick is perfectly legal.
-It is just the act of using what you have to get what you want.
+More so, this trick is perfectly legal.
+It is basically the act of using what you have to get what you want.
 Is that not a good idea?

 If you’re still wondering what this trick is, it is simple.
 It’s what marketers know as PPC.